alpha-unito/federated-learning/README.md

 # References
 * Keith Bonawitz, Hubert Eichner, Wolfgang Grieskamp, Dzmitry Huba, Alex Ingerman, Vladimir Ivanov, Chloe Kiddon, Jakub Konecn, Stefano Mazzocchi, H. Brendan McMahan, Timon Van Overveldt, David Petrou, Daniel Ramage, Jason Roselander - Google Inc., Mountain View, CA, USA.
 [TOWARDS FEDERATED LEARNING AT SCALE: SYSTEM DESIGN](https://arxiv.org/pdf/1902.01046.pdf).

-# Alpha version notes

-In the current alpha version, devices can't be rejected from the server's Selector.
-Every time a device communicates to the server, it starts a federated aggregation process with only its own data .

-Each device uses a simulation function for build fake data to send to the server.
-This choice has been made for test purpose and influences the process of encode and decode in MQTT network communication.

-In future versions an image recognition task will be added and each client will perform it on different samples with no repetition.